Abusing Cache Line Dirty States to Leak Information in Commercial Processors: Evaluation

-In the experiments, the sender and receiver share the same physical CPU core in the form of two hyper-threads, which can be implemented using \textit{sched\_setaffinity} API.
-The sender and the receiver are distinct Linux processes (i.e., separate programs) located in different memory spaces.
-Additionally, we implement covert timing channels with binary encoding symbols and multi-bits encoding symbols, which we will introduce separately.

-\textbf{Symbols Encoding Binary: } We always assume that there are no dirty cache lines in the target set as sending 0.
-Since the L1 cache of the Intel(R) Xeon(R) E5-2650 is an 8-way set-associative structure, and the maximum possible number of dirty cache lines (i.e., d) is eight, we are not limited to using only one cache line.
-This paper analyzed the situation when the parameter $d=\{0,1,2,3,4,5,6,7,8\}$ as transmitting 1.
-As introduced in Section 4.1 and 4.2, the size of the replacement set used is ten, and we measured the latency using the pointer chasing algorithm.
+\textbf{Symbols encoding binary.} We always assume that zero dirty cache lines in the target set ($d=0$) encodes the sending of 0.
+Since the L1 cache of the Intel~Xeon E5-2650 is an eight-way set-associative structure and the maximum possible number of dirty cache lines (i.e., $d$) is eight, we are not limited to using only one cache line.
+We analyzed situations in which parameter values $d=\{1,2,3,4,5,6,7,8\}$ were used to transmit 1.
+As introduced in Sections~\ref{section:replacement} and~\ref{section:pointer-chasing}, the size of the replacement set used was 10, and we measured the latency using the pointer-chasing algorithm.

-Figure \ref{binarySeq} shows the example sequences observed by the receiver when the sender continuously sends random sequences using algorithm 3.
-Due to the space limit, only the results when \textit{d=}1, 4, and 8 are shown in Figure \ref{binarySeq}.
-When the sender is sending bit 1, the latency of accessing the replacement set by the receiver is longer due to the dirty cache lines in the target set.
-Further, each dirty cache line increases the receiver's replacement latency by approximately ten cycles.
+Figure~\ref{binarySeq} shows example sequences observed by the receiver when the sender continuously sends random sequences using Algorithm~3.
+Due to limitations of space, only the results when $d=1$, $4$, and $8$ are shown in Figure~\ref{binarySeq}.
+When the sender is sending bit~1, the latency of accessing the replacement set by the receiver is longer due to the dirty cache lines in the target set.
+Furthermore, each dirty cache line increases the receiver's replacement latency by approximately 10~cycles.
 Therefore, the more dirty cache lines the sender contains in the target set, the more obvious the latency difference measured by the receiver, but this also requires more operations from the sender.